Timeline

 Grandpa and Grandson

-In 1936, at the tender age of 16, Leo Salmon started working for his grandpa.
-As the oldest of the grandchildren and as it was in the depression, he had little real choice about his occupation at the time.
-But that was all right.
-Leo said, “I don’t regret it at all.”
+In 1936, at the age of 16, Leo Salmon started working for his grandpa, George.
+As the oldest of the grandchildren and as it was during the depression, he had little choice about his occupation at the time.
+But that was all right, Leo said, “I don’t regret it at…Read More

 1950